Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 If you specify more than one vectors, there will be multiple annotations (`foo` and `bar` in following example).
 Also you can see how `col` is set when `foo` and `bar` are all put into a single `HeatmapAnnotation()`.
 Maybe now you can understand the names in the color list is actually used to map to the annotation names.
+Values in `col` will be used to construct legends for simple annotations.

 ```r